Former members of Italian Red Brigades arrested in France - WTMJ

 Associated Press

-PARIS (AP) — Seven Italians convicted of left-wing domestic terrorist crimes, including several former members of the Red Brigades. were arrested in France on Wednesday, the French presidency said in a statement.
+PARIS (AP) — Seven Italians convicted of left-wing domestic terrorist crimes in the 1970s and 1980s, including several former members of the Red Brigades, were arrested at their homes in France on Wednesday, the French presidency said, a development Italy hailed as historic.

+The crimes for which they were convicted include the 1980 killing of a Carabinieri paramilitary general and the kidnapping of a judge in the same year.

+The arrests followed negotiation and agreement between Italy and France after decades during which Paris refused to act on many of the arrest warrants issued by Italy for convicted left-wing terrorists.
+The French presidency said new negotiations started when Emmanuel Macron was elected French president in 2017, but the decisive change came when Mario Draghi became Italian premier earlier this year.

-French police made the arrests on warrants seeking the suspects in Italy for “acts of terrorism,” the statement said.
-The arrested individuals had fled Italy and sought refuge abroad before they could be imprisoned to serve their sentences.
-Police in France were searching for three others who were not at home.
+The seven arrested individuals had fled Italy and sought refuge abroad before they could be imprisoned to serve their sentences.
+Police in France, aided by Italian police, are still searching for three others who eluded arrest at their homes.

-Crimes for which some of those arrested were convicted in Italy include the 1980 killing of a Carabinieri paramilitary general and the 1980 kidnapping of a judge.

-Also among those detained in France was Giorgio Petrostefani, 77, a militant from the far-left group Lotta Continua (Struggle Continues).
+Also detained was Giorgio Petrostefani, 77, a militant from the far-left group Lotta Continua (Struggle Continues).
 Petrostefani was convicted of the 1972 slaying of Milan Police Chief Luigi Calabresi and sentenced to 22 years in prison.

 The police chief’s slaying was one of the more notorious crimes during the so-called “Years of Lead,” when acts of terrorism committed by the extreme right and the extreme left bloodied Italy in the 1970s and 1980s.